 - organizational behavior and information systems

 - strategy, entrepreneurship, and operations

-In addition to the creation of knowledge, our program also supports the dissemination of that knowledge from classrooms to the profession at large.
-Our program is small enough to ensure that all students can receive the mentoring needed to innovate at the frontier of their disciplines.
+In addition to the creation of knowledge, the program also supports the dissemination of that knowledge from classrooms to the profession at large.
+The program is small enough to ensure that all students can receive the mentoring needed to innovate at the frontier of their disciplines.

-Dr. Sarah L.C.
-Zechman chairs the PhD Curriculum and Policy Committee which oversees the Leeds PhD program.
+Dr. Edward Van Wesep chairs the PhD Curriculum and Policy Committee which oversees the Leeds PhD program.

 PhD students must complete all Graduate School, Leeds School of Business and division requirements to be conferred the PhD in business administration.
 All PhD students are required to complete at least 30 credit hours of coursework and at least 30 credit hours of dissertation at CU Boulder.
 Additional coursework may be required as determined by the academic advisor.
 To comply with this 30-credit-hour requirement, a course must be taught by a member of the university's graduate faculty, must be at the 5000 level or above, and the student must achieve a grade of B- or better.
 Most students complete 7000- and 8000-level PhD seminars.

 PhD students in all program areas except for Accounting are required to maintain a minimum GPA of 3.3 or better while in residence in the program.
 Accounting students must maintain a minimum GPA of 3.0.

 PhD students are required to assume teaching apprentice roles for three sections of any course and then independently teach two courses to achieve teaching proficiency.
 PhD students are also expected to attend eight (8) workshops and/or trainings while in residence.

 PhD students have six years from the commencement of coursework to complete all requirements of the degree, but most PhD students complete their program within five years.